Fast and Effective Code Reviews: Three Sessions Workshop 2/23

 - harsh or toxic comments, etc.

-In this interactive and hands-on workshop, you learn all you need to know how to overcome those pain points and get to fast yet effective code reviews.
+In this interactive and hands-on workshop, you learn how to overcome those pain points and get to fast yet effective code reviews.

 The workshop shows you the best practices and latest research that helps to speed up code review turnaround times while increasing feedback quality.